-Attached to this Prospectus at Schedule "B" is the Company MD&A. The Company's MD&A provides an analysis of the Company's financial results for: (i) the years ended December 31, 2017 and December 31, 2016; and (ii) the nine months ended September 30, 2018, which should be read in conjunction with the audited financial statements of the Company for the corresponding period, and the notes thereto respectively.
+Attached to this Prospectus at Schedule "B" is the Company MD&A. The Company's MD&A provides an analysis of the Company's financial results for: (i) the years ended December 31, 2017 and December 31, 2016, which should be read in conjunction with the audited financial statements of the Company for the corresponding period, and the notes thereto respectively.

-Attached to this Prospectus at Schedule "D" is New Gen's MD&A. New Gen's MD&A provides an analysis of New Gen's financial results for: (i) the years ended December 31, 2017 and December 31, 2016, and (ii) the nine months ended September 30, 2018, which should be read in conjunction with the financial statements of New Gen for the corresponding period, and the notes thereto respectively.
+Attached to this Prospectus at Schedule "D" is New Gen's MD&A. New Gen's MD&A provides an analysis of New Gen's financial results for: (i) the years ended December 31, 2017 and December 31, 2016, which should be read in conjunction with the financial statements of New Gen for the corresponding period, and the notes thereto respectively.